joneit/MojoSpy/README.md

 Alternatively, you can set the `callThru` property to a _mock._
 A mock function to call in place of the actual method.
-The function you supply will be called orwith the same parameters that the actual method would have been called with.
+The function you supply will be called or with the same parameters that the actual method would have been called with.

 If you want to call both a mock function of your own and the actual method,